Skip to main content

 • The City of Albuquerque has a joint program with Bernalillo County for mosquito control.

-• Call 311 to report high mosquito population areas and standing water or to request a spray of your neighborhood.
+• Call 311 to report high mosquito population areas and standing water in your neighborhood.

 • Use insect repellents containing DEET when outdoors.
 Always follow the direction on the product.